The Bogoliubov free energy functional I. Existence of minimizers and phase diagram: Abstract

 \section{Abstract}

 The Bogoliubov free energy functional is analysed.
 The functional serves as a model of a translation-invariant Bose gas at positive temperature.
 We prove the existence of minimizers in the case of repulsive interactions given by a sufficiently regular two-body potential.
-Furthermore, we prove existence of a phase transition in this model and provide its phase diagram.
+Furthermore, we prove existence of a phase transition in this model and provide its phase diagram. \keywords{Bose gas \and Bogoliubov free energy functional}